Updated · Feb 07, 2023

-1. Adding a blog to your existing website can increase traffic as much as 434%.
+1. Adding a blog to your existing website can increase traffic by as much as 434%.

 (Source: Tech Client)

 According to business blogging statistics, sites with blogs have 434% more indexed pages.
-Indexed pages are simply the set of a website’s pages that have been visited by a search engine, analyzed, and added to its list of web pages.
-They are essential for your website ranking – a website with a lesser percentage of indexed pages will typically rank lower.
+Indexed pages are simply the set of a website’s pages that a search engine has visited, analyzed, and added to its list of web pages.
+They are essential for your website ranking - a website with a lesser percentage of indexed pages will typically rank lower.
 Therefore, you lose traffic.

-2. Blog articles with images have 94% more views and shares than those with text alone.
+2. Blog articles with images attract more traffic than those with text alone.

-As humans, our brain is designed to capture visuals faster, easier, and more efficiently than text.
-Blogging statistics for 2020 show that we have a higher retention rate for visuals (65%) than we do for text (10%-20%) alone.
-Hence, placing relevant images alongside your content can help your readers get a better understanding of your blog posts.
+The human brain is designed to capture visuals faster, easier, and more efficiently than text.
+Blog statistics for 2022 show that we have a higher retention rate for visuals (65%) than we do for text alone (10%-20%).
+Hence, placing relevant images alongside your content can help your readers better understand your blog posts.
 Plus, images help you gather more traffic from search engines, alongside increased social media shares.